 Around 7 p.m. during the ceremony, Rice surrendered to the authorities, and he was booked for misdemeanor burglary and felony vandalism.
 Further, a gun-violence emergency protective order was issued against Rice on September 20, which required him to surrender all firearms in his possession.
 Sunstone did not press any additional charges.

 Despite rings on their fingers, the Ronachers remain upset about communications with Sunstone throughout the standoff, all of which was going through their wedding planner.
-The Ronachers claim they made multiple attempts to contact Sunstone and Cabugos throughout the day, and Cabugos claims he never heard from the wedding party, nor was he made aware that they wanted to speak with him directly.
+Cabugos said he communicated extensively with the wedding planner throughout the day but wasn’t made aware that the Ronachers wanted to speak with him directly.
+The Ronachers say they made multiple unsuccessful attempts to contact Sunstone and Cabugos throughout the day.

 On September 23, Sunstone offered the Ronachers a full refund for the event, including wine, contingent on a liability release.
 However, the Ronachers remain on the hook for paying the vendors, many of whom worked overtime under the circumstances.
 The couple has not signed the liability release as of October 15.